Sedaghatjoo/fully-dispersed-Haar-like-filter-FD/README.md

-# Project Title: Fully Dispersed Haar-like Filters for Feature Extraction of Face Images
+# Project Title: Fully Dispersed Haar-like Filters for Face Detection

 ## Description
 This repository contains the MATLAB code and datasets for implementing the **Fully Dispersed Haar-like Filter** for feature extraction of face images.
 The goal of this project is to provide a Fully Dispersed Haar-like Filter for feature extraction, as proposed by **Z. Sedaghtjoo, H. Hosseinzadeh, and A. Shirzadi**.